jyothika-koppala/Development-of-driver-drowsiness-monitoring-system-using-python/README.md

 # Development-of-driver-drowsiness-monitoring-system-using-python
 This Python-based system uses computer vision and facial landmarks to monitor a driver's eye activity in real-time.
 By calculating the Eye Aspect Ratio (EAR), it detects drowsiness and triggers an alarm if the eyes remain closed beyond a safe limit, helping prevent microsleep-related accidents.
-# Driver Drowsiness Monitoring System Using Python

-A real-time driver drowsiness detection system using computer vision and Python.
-This project helps to prevent road accidents by alerting drivers when they show signs of drowsiness.

 ---

 1.Features